Contacts vs organizations - when to use each

 Use contacts for people

-Name, email, phone, job title, preferred contact method.
+Name, email, phone, job title.
 Example: Maria Jones is the marketing manager you email about a redesign — Maria is the contact.

 Use organizations for companies

-Company name, website, industry, company size, account tier.
+Company name, website, industry, company size.
 Example: Acme Corp is where Maria works.
 If you also talk to the CEO and finance manager at Acme, all three contacts belong to the same organization.

 Use deals for opportunities

-Deal value, stage, close date, proposal status, lost reason, project scope.
-Example: Acme Corp - Website Redesign is the deal, with Maria, her CEO, and finance manager all linked.
+Deal value, stage, close date, proposal status.
+Example: Acme Corp - Website Redesign is the deal, with Maria and her CEO both linked.

 A simple rule